• Skip to primary navigation

 Grilling in Foil

-• Cut the pieces of foil the size that you are wanting to use.
+• Cut the pieces of foil to the size that you want to use.

 • Cut a piece of parchment paper that is a little bit smaller than the foil.